Skip to content

 Input validation

-The API input is validated against the allowed query- and uri parameters.
+The API input is validated against the allowed query and URI parameters.

-If the resource is not available we return a standard 404 message
+If the resource is not available, we return a standard 404 message.

-If the user has a wrong API key we return a 401
+If the user has a wrong API key, we return a 401.

 Resources filtering and sorting

-List of support resources for filtering/sorting
+List of supported resources for filtering/sorting:

 • tickets